turbot/steampipe-plugin-oci/docs/tables/oci_nosql_table_metric_storage_utilization.md

 # Table: oci_nosql_table_metric_storage_utilization

-OCI Monitoring Metrics provide data about the performance of your systems.
+OCI Monitoring metrics provide data about the performance of your systems.
 The `oci_nosql_table_metric_storage_utilization` table provides metric statistics at 5 minute intervals for the most recent 5 days.

 ## Examples